01. History of Asbestos Use

 Buffalo Pumps, Inc. specializes in manufacturing pumps for ships and commercial industries.
 Pumps are essential aboard ships, as they transport fluids throughout the ship, particularly to cool down high-heat areas and water.

 Asbestos-containing marine pumps, as well as commercial industry pumps, often require maintenance that can cause asbestos fibers to become airborne.
 This can cause mesothelioma and other asbestos-related conditions.
-Experts knew of these risks by the 1960s, but companies like Buffalo Pumps, Inc. continued to use asbestos in their products until the 1980s.
+According to the historical records of mesothelioma, experts knew of these risks by the 1960s.
+However, companies like Buffalo Pumps, Inc. continued to use asbestos in their products until the 1980s.

 A number of asbestos products from Buffalo Pumps contained asbestos, including: